 Talk to your child to help them find a nice starting position job in the industry they like, where they’ll build their working habits, a base of knowledge, and eventually the desire to learn more and make a step forward in their career.
 They can always turn to a VET course when they feel they’re ready and get a certificate that will enable them a promotion at work or better employment.

 Here are some in-demand jobs to consider that require no university degree.

 Encourage Them To Dream Big

-It is of great importance that you motivate, support and encourage your child to follow their dreams and work hard on the path they choose.
-This is a much more efficient approach to take as opposed to pressing them to take a certain path of your choosing and making them feel less self worth.
+It is of great importance that you motivate, support and encourages your child to follow their dreams and work hard on the path they choose.
+This is a much more efficient approach to take as opposed to pressing them to take a certain path of your choosing and making them feel less self-worth.